Getting new code or changes into Bareos

 All new code should be targeted at our master branch.
 There are no exceptions, so even if you fix a bug in an ancient release, you fix it in master.
 You can then backport your changes to an older release.
 The Git workflow we use is Github Flow.

-Basically this means we want you to create pull requests against our master branch.
+Basically this means we want you to create pull requests (PR) against our master branch.
+The pull request title will later be used as a line to the CHANGELOG file.
 We will then build and review the code, request changes as required and eventually merge the pull request.
-You may need to rebase and force-push during the review-phase as master is a moving target.

 The individual releases are tagged with their version number.
 Each major release has its own release-branch.
 Backporting a change into an already release major release is done by applying the change to the major release’s branch.
 As with the master branch changes are only accepted as pull requests.
 If you backport a change into a major release, you must make sure it has also been backported into every newer major release.
 So when you backport a change into bareos-17.2, you have to backport it into bareos-18.2 first.